rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 - [Fish game tutorial] got published.
-The tutorial breaks down the game codebase into steps, from setting up an empty macroquad project into building a platformer game.
-And than turn it into a multiplayer game with Nakama.
+The tutorial breaks down the game codebase into steps, from setting up an empty macroquad project into building a platformer game, and then turning it into a multiplayer game with Nakama.

-- [Web build][fishgame-itch] got live on itch.io
+- [Web build][fishgame-itch] went live on itch.io

 [Fish game]: https://github.com/heroiclabs/fishgame-macroquad
 [fishgame-itch]: https://fedorgames.itch.io/fish-game